By Ankita | 30 December, 2021

 RESUME

-Resume should be easy to segment, easy to read, and should always be presented in reverse chronological order, i.e., most recent activity listed first.
+Resume should be easy to segment, easy to read, and should always be presented in reverse chronological order.
+For example, most recent activity listed first.
 Keep it brief and crisp.

 We at EDUCATION STREET feel resume should give a clear insight towards your profile.
 So we help you in this task as well by providing you proper guidance and counseling.